TV Aerial Installation Cost

-- How to find and hire an aerial installer
+- How to find and hire a local TV aerial installer.

-To fit a TV aerial you'll pay around £50-£150 depending on the type of aerial you need and where it's being installed.
+To fit a TV aerial, you'll pay around £50 to £150 depending on the type of aerial you need and where it's being installed.

 So, what information can this cost guide offer you?

-In this guide we look at TV aerial installation prices for different house types and scenarios.
-We also cover how long installation takes, supply costs for aerial if you wish to fit it yourself and any additional costs you may encounter.
+In this guide, we look at TV aerial installation prices for different house types and scenarios.
+We also cover how long installation takes, supply costs for the aerial if you wish to fit it yourself, and any additional costs you may encounter.

 Take a look below at our guide...